-Should 'catfishing' be made illegal? - BBC News
+Should 'catfishing' be made a crime?

 But the advice has not stopped many people being duped.

-University professor Judith Lathlean revealed how she was tricked out of £140,000 by a gang using a fake profile.
+Last month, university professor Judith Lathlean revealed how she was tricked out of £140,000 by a gang using a fake profile.

 Ife Ojo, 31, and Olusegun Agbaje, 43, were jailed in 2016 after conning a woman out of £1.6m using a fictional character.

-But Andrew McClelland, CEO of the Online Dating Association - the trade body for the industry - believes legislating against catfishing would be "difficult".
+But Andrew McClelland, chief executive of the Online Dating Association - the trade body for the industry - believes legislating against catfishing would be "difficult".

 He said there could be genuine reasons why someone might not use their real details online - for example if they had been in an abusive relationship and did not want their ex-partner to find them.